sailfish-lang/sailfishc/README.md

 ## Development

 To run tests, you'll need [GoogleTest](https://github.com/google/googletest) and [CMake](https://cmake.org).
 There is a nice tutorial on how to get GoogleTest up and running on Ubuntu [here](https://www.eriksmistad.no/getting-started-with-google-test-on-ubuntu/).
-Make sure it is in accessible directory.
+Make sure it is in accessible directory, although I believe there exists a git submodule in the `libs` directory of this repo.
 In order to run the test suite, follow these steps:
 ```
 cd test
 cmake CMakeLists.txt